cincheo/daquota/README.md

 DLite is:

 - Extensible: components and plugins can be modified and added to fit more needs.
-- Local-first: no strong dependency to the cloud and allow offline work, you can start working without any account or connection, save your work on your local hard drive.
+- Local First: no strong dependencies to the cloud and allow offline work.
+You can start working without any account or connection, and save your work on your local hard drive.
 Read about the local-first principles and technologies [here](https://localfirstweb.dev/).
-- Eco-design friendly: built-in resource monitoring, local first to save network traffic and server resources, and many tools for helping impact calculation.
+- Eco-design friendly: built-in resource monitoring, Local First to save network traffic and server resources, and many tools for helping impact calculation.

 For more details about DLite and a complete explanation, please read ["Inside DLite: low-code components, model-driven tools, local-first and eco-design explained"](https://cincheo.com/2022/04/16/inside-dlite-low-code-components-model-driven-tools-local-first-and-eco-design-explained/).